-CHECKLIST AND ACCOUNT OF THE ODONATA (DRAGONFLIES AND DAMSELFLIES) OF THE LONDON BOROUGH OF BEXLEY Chris Rose BSc (Hons), MSc.
-Vice-chair, Bexley Natural Environment Forum.
-4th edition.
-April 2016.
+CHECKLIST AND ACCOUNT OF THE ODONATA (DRAGONFLIES AND DAMSELFLIES) OF THE LONDON BOROUGH OF BEXLEY

+Compiled by Chris Rose BSc (Hons), MSc.
+6th edition.
+January 2017.

+Willow Emerald Damselfly (Chalcolestes viridis), Foots Cray Meadows, 27th September 2016.
+(Photo: Wren Rose)

+Introduction

 This paper details the dragonfly and damselfly species that are found in Bexley, their conservation status and the locations at which they may most readily be found.
 Species lists are provided for the five best publicly accessible Odonata sites in Bexley.

 All species of Dragonfly and Damselfly go through an aquatic larval stage, and are thus dependent on water bodies of various kinds.
 Ponds, ditches, rivers and lakes are good places to see adults, but before and after breeding they may wander some distance from water and be found in a variety of locations, including woodland and gardens.

 Several species appear to be colonising or, in one case, recolonising the UK, often through the Thames gateway area, and seem to be heading in our direction.
 These are covered in the 'Other species to look out for' section of this document.
 A number of species are strong flyers, and they and others can be carried long distances by the wind, so that these or indeed wholly unexpected species could show up in the Borough.
+The big news since the 5th edition of this document (April 2016) is that one of these species, the Willlow Emerald Damselfly (Chalcolestes viridis) has now been recorded - and photographed - in Bexley.

-There is much work still to be done on Odonata in Bexley, in particular it would be advantageous to determine which species are breeding at which sites through catching larvae or collecting and identifying the skins (exuviae) left behind when the adult emerges.
+There is much work still to be done on Odonata in the Borough, in particular it would be advantageous to determine which species are breeding at which sites through catching larvae or collecting and identifying the skins (exuviae) left behind when the adult emerges.
 There are various ditches and waterbodies around the Borough that need a basic species survey, but not all are accessible to the public.

 References: